Student Management

 Materials banned from school

 Felt-tipped pens, other similar markers and ‘white out’ or liquid paper must not be brought to school.
 Chewing gum is also banned.
-Radios, iPods, digital cameras and video cameras, (other than the Lilydale High issued notebooks/iPads,) ICT transmitting devices/facilities, must not be brought to school.
+Radios, iPods, digital cameras, and video cameras must not be brought to school.
+This rule excludes the Lilydale High issued Chromebooks.
+ICT transmitting devices and facilities must also stay at home.

 Mobile Phones

-Students are not to have mobile phones in their possession nor are they permitted to use mobile phones at school, on camps or excursions at any time.
+Students are not to have mobile phones in their possession.
+They are not permitted to use mobile phones at school, on camps, or excursions at any time.
 The school accepts no responsibility for such items being brought to school or excursions.
 Year Level Coordinators and teachers have phones to contact parents/carers at all times which enables effective communication between all parties.

 Money brought to school

 Large amounts of money brought to school should be paid into the School Office on arrival at school.
-All money should be in a sealed envelope clearly marked with the student’s name, Home Group, purpose and amount of money enclosed and must be paid by the due date.
+All money should be in a sealed envelope.
+The envelope must be clearly marked with the student’s name, Home Group, purpose, and amount of money enclosed.
+It must be paid by the due date.

 Out of bounds areas and specific restrictions

 There are certain areas of the school grounds out of bounds to students.
-All local shops and shopping centres are out of bounds for students on their way to and from school and during school hours for security and safety reasons.
+Local shops and shopping centres cannot be visited by students on their way to and from school.
+This rule is also enforced during school hours for security and safety reasons.

 Personal Property

 Personal goods are brought to school at the owners on risk.
-Private property brought to school by students is not insured nor is the Department of Education or the school responsible for any loss.
+Private property brought to school by students is not insured.
+The Department of Education or the school is not responsible for any loss.

 Smoke-Free School

-Lilydale High School is a smoke free school.
-No person is permitted to smoke in the school buildings or the school grounds.
-Students are not permitted to have smoking requisites in their possession and face possible suspension from school for smoking.
+Lilydale High School is a smoke-free school.
+No person is permitted to smoke or vape in the school buildings or on the school grounds.
+Students are not permitted to have smoking/vaping requisites in their possession and face sanctions if they do.